ammar-homaida-statistics/easystatisticsacademy/modeling/diagnostics/residuals/index.md

       <strong>Core message:</strong>

       <p>
         Residuals are the differences between observed and predicted values.
-They measure prediction errors, reveal unexplained variation, and serve as the primary tool for evaluating regression assumptions and model quality.
+They represent unexplained variation and provide the primary tool for evaluating model fit, assumptions, and prediction quality.
       </p>

     </div>